 About the American University of Iraq, Sulaimani

-AUIS is Iraq’s only private, non-profit university.
+AUIS is Iraq’s only non-profit institution for public benefit.
 The mission of the university is to provide advanced academic programs at international standards of quality in higher education for the professions and general education.
 Academic programs, taught in the English language by international faculty members, are designed to meet or exceed accreditation standards set by regional accreditation organizations in the United States.

 It is the objective of the University to produce graduates of responsible character with the necessary knowledge and skills for professional and national leadership.
 Students are prepared for successful careers in a modern, democratic, pluralistic society and in a global environment.
 The educational program of the university is designed to develop strength in critical thinking, the ability to communicate well, a strong work ethic, good citizenship and personal integrity.
 Broad-based education, rooted in the American liberal arts tradition, as well as skill development is achieved at the University through teaching excellence, quality scholarship, and caring student services.